Achievable logoAchievable logo

 4. A hydrogen atom

-In a typical amino acid, the alpha carbon is connected to an amino group, a carboxyl group, a hydrogen atom, and a variable side chain often referred to as R. After prioritizing these four groups, one examines their orientation around the chiral center to assign an R (“rectus”) or S (“sinister”) designation.
+So, the α carbon is bonded to an amino group, a carboxyl group, a hydrogen atom, and a variable side chain (R).
+After you assign priorities to these four groups, you look at their 3D orientation around the chiral center to determine whether the configuration is R (“rectus”) or S (“sinister”).

 Basic amino acid structure